galette/galettedoc/source/usermanual/configuration.rst

 * `file`:

-  * `size`: maximum file size, in Kio (this size is limited to the one for the PHP configuration).
+  * `size`: maximum file size, in KiB (this size is limited to the one for the PHP configuration).

 Labels translation
 ==================